thealtersky/nikke_azx/README.md

+> [!IMPORTANT]
+> **Disclaimer**: This software is provided "as is", without warranty of any kind.
+The author is not responsible for any issues or damage caused by the use of this tool.
+Use at your own risk.

 > [!WARNING]
 > This program is AI generated.
 Sometimes the OCR may make mistakes, such as capturing the number 6 as 5 or other numbers incorrectly.